esper-io/dev-docs/docs/home/espercli.md

 ```

 #### 6. wipe
-Wipe a device, active device is used to wipe if `--device` or `-d` option is not given explicitly.
+Wipe a device.
+Active device is used to wipe if `--device` or `-d` option is not given explicitly.
 ```sh
 $ espercli device-command wipe [OPTIONS]
 ```